LINHYYY/Real-time-handwritten-digit-recognition/README_en.md

 Use pip to install dependencies: `pip install -r requirements.txt`

 ### operation
-Run `python main.py` in the root of the project to run the program.
+- 1. Run `python train.py` in the root directory of the project to train the model file by yourself
+- 2. Run `python main.py` to run the program

 -----